PauliusMacernis/KnowledgeBase/README.md

 ## MySQL
  - Are table and column names of the database case sensitive?
+ - How do I enable case sesitive or case insensitive search within data?
+ - What is the difference between `LIKE ''` and `= ''`?
  - What are collations for[?](A collation is a set of rules for comparing characters in a character set.)
  - What is the difference between collation and encoding?
  - What is character set[?](A character set is a set of symbols and encodings.)